-For example, in 2018, the maximum compensation allowed under the Retirement Plan was \$275,000.
-For an executive earning \$300,000 in 2018, the Retirement Plan uses compensation of \$275,000 in the benefit formula, while the Supplemental Plan uses the full \$300,000, producing a higher total benefit value.
+For example, in 2021, the maximum compensation allowed under the Retirement Plan was \$290,000.
+For an executive earning \$300,000 in 2021, the Retirement Plan uses compensation of \$290,000 in the benefit formula, while the Supplemental Plan uses the full \$300,000, producing a higher total benefit value.

-Eligible employees become vested in this Supplemental Plan on the completion of five years of vesting service.
-Benefits paid under the Supplemental Plan are paid beginning no later than 90 days after the date the eligible employee turns 55 or terminates employment, whichever is later and, at the eligible employee's election, in one of the annuity forms available under the Retirement Plan, except benefits with total actuarial present value of \$50,000 or less are paid in a lump sum.
+Eligible employees become vested in the Supplemental Plan on the completion of five years of vesting service.
+Benefits paid under the retirement portion of the Supplemental Plan are paid beginning no later than 90 days after the date the eligible employee turns 55 or terminates employment, whichever is later and, at the eligible employee's election, in one of the annuity forms available under the Retirement Plan (other than the Social Security adjustment option), except benefits with total actuarial present value of \$50,000 or less, which are paid in a lump sum.

-2018 Nonqualified Deferred Compensation Table
+2021 Nonqualified Deferred Compensation

-The table below shows the fiscal year contributions made by and on behalf of each of the named executive officers under the 401(k) Plan Supplemental Benefit portion of the Supplemental Plan, as well as amounts deferred during the fiscal year under our Management Deferred Compensation Plan.
-The amounts shown for aggregate earnings, aggregate withdrawals/distributions and aggregate balance include all such amounts for these plans as well as the Supplemental Plan and certain other predecessor deferred compensation plans in which the named executive officer participates.
+The table below shows the fiscal year contributions made by and on behalf of each of the named executive officers under the 401(k) Plan portion of the Supplemental Plan, as well as amounts deferred during the fiscal year under our Management Deferred Compensation Plan.
+The amounts shown for aggregate earnings, aggregate withdrawals/ distributions and aggregate balance include all such amounts for these plans as well as the Supplemental Plan and certain other predecessor deferred compensation plans in which the named executive officer participates.

-Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (\$)(1) Aggregate Earnings in Last FY (\$)(2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (12/31/18) (\$)(3) Michael J. Covey - 95,430 (1,469,684) - 4,846,535 Jerald W. Richards - 33,543 (63,662) - 262,353 Eric J. Cremers - 45,778 (61,243) - 365,182 Thomas J. Temple - 16,040 (4,031) - 105,211 Darin R. Ball - 4,490 (231) - 4,258
+Name Executive Contributions in Last FY (\$) Registrant Contributions in Last FY (\$)(1) Aggregate Earnings in Last FY (\$)(2) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (12/31/21) (\$)(3)

+Eric J. Cremers - 60,474 11,915 - 694,238

+Jerald W. Richards - 41,372 122,350 - 635,456

+Ashlee Townsend Cribb - - - - -

+Thomas J. Temple - 16,712 26,192 - 198,869

+Michele L. Tyler - 18,486 1,388 - 23,142

+Darin R. Ball - 11,560 2,551 - 29,896

-- (1) Amounts shown in the Registrant Contributions column above are also included in the "All Other Compensation" column in the 2018 Summary Compensation Table. - (2) None of the Aggregate Earnings reported in this table are included in the 2018 Summary Compensation Table for the 2018 fiscal year because they do not represent above-market or preferential earnings. - (3) The following amounts of registrant contributions in 2018, 2017 and 2016 included in the Aggregate Balance column above have been reported as compensation to the named executive officers in the Summary Compensation Tables for 2018, 2017 and 2016:
+- (1) Amounts shown in the Registrant Contributions column above are also included in the "All Other Compensation" column in the Summary Compensation Table. - (2) None of the Aggregate Earnings reported in this table are included in the Summary Compensation Table for the 2021 fiscal year because they do not represent above-market or preferential earnings.

+(3) The following amounts of registrant contributions in 2021, 2020 and 2019 included in the Aggregate Balance column above have been reported as compensation to the named executive officers in the Summary Compensation Tables for 2021, 2020 and 2019, except that (i) the amounts shown for Ms. Tyler have been reported in the Summary Compensation Table only for 2021 and 2020 and (ii) the amount shown for Mr. Ball has been reported in the Summary Compensation Tables only for 2021 and 2019: